rism-digital/muscat-guidelines/default/en/help_best_practices.md

 If you want to link to a website, do not enter the URL in a notes field.
 Rather, enter the resource as a bibliographic reference.
 This is done by entering it in the **Secondary literature** authority.
 Then, link to it in the field **Bibliographic reference (691)** and refer to it by its short title in a notes field.
 This provides users with access to complete bibliographic information, and if the URL changes then an update is only needed once through the **Secondary literature** database.

-For books found on Google Books or other online repositories, always create a bibliographic record in the **Secondary literature** database for the book itself and not the repository; that is, cite the book and not Google Books.
+For books found on Google Books or other online repositories, always create a bibliographic record in the **Secondary literature** authority for the book itself and not the repository; that is, cite the book and not Google Books.

 For databases cited as secondary literature, as a convenience for our users you may cite the database in the **Bibliographic reference (691)** field and then provide a direct link to the entry in the database through the **External resource (856)** field.